What is Considered Behaviour of Concern

 Physical Aggression

-Physical aggression is another example of a Behaviour of Concern, defined as actions that can cause physical harm or injury to another person.
+Physical aggression is another example of behaviours of concern, defined as actions that can cause self-injury, bodily harm or injury to another person.
 It can manifest in various forms, including hitting, kicking, pushing, or any other behaviour intended to inflict pain or discomfort on others.

 It is often driven by underlying emotional causes, such as frustration, anger, or a need for control, and can occur in various settings, including schools, homes, and community environments.
 The impact of physical aggression extends beyond immediate harm; it can lead to long-term psychological effects on everyone involved.
 Addressing physical aggression is crucial for creating safe and supportive environments, as it not only affects interpersonal relationships but also has broader implications for societal dynamics.
 Understanding the motivations behind such behaviours is essential for implementing effective interventions that promote healthier ways of expressing emotions and resolving conflicts.